nkarl/nkarl.github.io/src/content/blog/2024-05-13-touching-grass-in-boise.md

 I went to Boise for the weekend to attend my friend Jarren's wedding.
 It was my first time at an American wedding, so I felt some awkwardness at first.
 That soon went away; Claire's mother and the families were very warm and welcoming.
 We had a blast!

+I stayed for Friday and Saturday.
+I left for the Boise airport on Sunday monring.
 I also want to make a note about the Smash Burger at the airport.
 I had a double bacon burger and it was amazing.
 It was fresh and juicy and just right amount of saltiness.
 I will remember the taste for a long time.

 Other than that, I had to wait a bit for the flight back to Orange County.
 Sadly, there was no grass to touch at the Boise airport.
 Since I have been learning functional programming for the past year, I decided to write about touching grass in Haskell instead.